Xilinx/VVAS/main/source/docs/common/common_plugins.rst

-JSON Format for ivas_xfilter Plug-in
+JSON Format for vvas_xfilter Plug-in
 ---------------------------------------

-The following table provides the JSON keys accepted by the GStreamer ivas_xfilter plug-in.
+The following table provides the JSON keys accepted by the GStreamer vvas_xfilter plug-in.

 Table 7: Root JSON Object Members